 About the Author

-Francis J. Gavin is Tom Slick Professor of International Affairs and director of studies for the Robert S. Strauss Center for International Security and Law at the University of Texas at Austin.
+Francis J. Gavin is Giovanni Agnelli Distinguished Professor and Director of the Henry A. Kissinger Center for Global Affairs at SAIS-Johns Hopkins University.
 He is editor of The New York Times Twentieth Century in Review: The Cold War and coeditor of The Presidential Recordings: John F. Kennedy: The Great Crises, volumes 1-2.

 For more information about Francis J. Gavin, visit the Author Page.